Administrative Data Sources

 3.5 Worked Example: Fisheries Licensing Data for Catch Accounts

-This section presents a synthetic worked example illustrating how fishing license data can be integrated with catch reporting data to populate physical flow accounts for capture fisheries.
+This section presents a synthetic worked example illustrating how fishing license data can be integrated with catch reporting data to populate physical flow accounts for capture fisheries, and how the same administrative data are extended to populate monetary production accounts.
 The example demonstrates the complete workflow from administrative records to account entries.

 Context

 The national fisheries authority maintains a database of commercial fishing licenses.
 Each license record includes vessel identification, authorized fishing areas, target species, and gear types.
 Vessel operators are required to submit monthly catch reports specifying species caught, volumes, and fishing locations.
-The national statistical office seeks to compile annual physical flow accounts for capture fisheries showing catch by species and marine zone.
+The national statistical office seeks to compile annual physical flow accounts for capture fisheries showing catch by species and marine zone, and to extend these into monetary supply-use entries.

 Step 1: Data Access